Synthetic vs Mineral Coolants: A Practical Decision Guide for Indian Machine Shops

 | Aluminium staining | Risk on generic grades — use Alusol SL 51 XBB | Low | Low (verify corrosion-inhibitor residue on bonded parts) |

-| Total landed cost-per-part | Baseline | 5–8% lower than mineral | 10–15% lower than mineral |
+| Total landed cost-per-part | Baseline | Lower than mineral | Lowest of the three, measured per part |

 | Best-fit operations | Heavy turning, broaching, deep-hole drilling on ferrous alloys | Mixed job-shops, mostly steel with occasional heavy cuts | High-speed grinding, honing, multi-axis aluminium, hard-water sites |